a-type/giphy-test/README.md

 # giphy-test

+## Some personal style notes

+To start, here's a quick overview of some 'default' choices I usually make in a project.
+I'm not dogmatic about these things, but if it's just me working on something, this represents my choices:

+### Create React App for small scope pages, NextJS for larger scope apps

+I like to skip the boilerplate.
+There was a long period of my career when I prided myself on writing custom Webpack configs to suit the exact needs of a project, and I can still do that.
+But the more projects I start, the more I appreciate getting to the good part quick.
+Ultimately, it doesn't matter if I don't use the PostCSS loader CRA ships me by default - the experience that's delivered to the user isn't really affected by it being there.

+For larger projects I'm really loving NextJS.
+Server-side rendering seemed like a dream until I tried it - now it's just a given.

+### Material UI as a core component library

+Again, I went through a phase of Not Invented Here where I enjoyed building up my own basic components from scratch.
+I learned a lot from that.
+But when I finally dove into the codebase of Material UI to see what I was missing out on, I started to understand the incredible wealth of experience gathered from all the contributors far surpasses anything I could do on my own.
+As a solo developer or on a team, there's always a level of scarcity - of time, focus, expertise.
+I want to be able to deliver a first-rate app experience in terms of accessibility, micro-interactions, and consistent design - without those things taking all my time away from actually implementing the real functionality of the app.
+MUI enables that with a level of customizability which I would say is unparalleled in the current React world.

+### Typescript, strict mode

+Strict mode sometimes feels like overkill.
+I definitely considered dropping it on this project due to the time constraints.
+But I do think that addressing the problem of `null` pays for itself eventually, regardless of scale.
+I'd rather spend my time annotating my functions thoroughly (a well-defined quantity of work) than hunting a bug at runtime (a potentially undefined quantity of work).
+It's far easier to start in strict mode than it is to adopt it later.

+### Prettier, always

+I adopted Prettier a few years ago and now I can't live without it.
+In my opinion it's a no-brainer for teams of any size.
+Prettier is not just about code style opinions, it's about freeing up my headspace from having to think about whether I was supposed to put the ternary operator characters on a new line or not.
+I can just focus on the logic, hit save, and the code sorts itself out.
+It really has been an unexpected game-changer for my efficiency.

 ## Devlog

 Hello!
 I'll try to jot down thoughts here as I work, as well as a rough timetable.